Quick Answer

 - A zero-coupon bond's duration EQUALS its maturity (maximum sensitivity); a coupon bond's duration is always less than its maturity.

 - Zero-coupon bonds have the HIGHEST interest rate risk but ZERO reinvestment risk (no coupons to reinvest).
-They owe tax on phantom income every year, so they fit tax-deferred accounts.
+Treasury STRIPS and zero-coupon corporates owe phantom income tax yearly, so they fit tax-deferred accounts.
+A T-bill matures in a year or less, so its discount is ordinary income at sale or maturity.

 - Investment-grade cutoff = BBB-/Baa3 and above; below that is high-yield (junk).
-Many fiduciary, pension, and insurance accounts are restricted to investment grade only.
+Many fiduciary, pension, and insurance accounts may hold investment grade only.

 - Interest rate risk and reinvestment risk are INVERSELY related.
 Duration matching (immunization) balances the two.